If you spend most of your day sitting and want to make a change, ask your family doctor or PCN staff member for your Prescription To Get Active.

 This province-wide PCN program uses activity “prescriptions” to encourage patients to get moving… at home, in the community and at local facilities.
 Prescriptions are based on the recommended activity levels from Health Canada (150 mins/week for Adults and 60 mins/day for Children).

-Once you receive your Prescription, you can redeem it at any one of over 50 Edmonton-area recreation and fitness centres for free access* and support.
-You also receive a Getting Started 6-week program and other valuable resources to get you motivated, and ideas and information on different activities.
+FACILITY TRIALS: Once you receive your Prescription, you can redeem it at any one of over 40 Edmonton-area recreation and fitness centres for a free trial access and support.

 Why Be Active?